November 2018 – April 2023

 More on research approach and methodology.

-A monograph, an edited volume and around twenty journal articles are planned by the end of 2022 (list of publications).
+A monograph, an edited volume and around twenty journal articles are planned by 2023 (list of publications).

 Around 30 conference presentations by all members of the research group are planned (list of conference presentations).